 What does "alternative text" mean in the picture widget?

-Since the Cloud update to version 33, you can add an alternative text in the picture widget.
-This text serves as a picture description that is shown when you hover over the picture with the mouse.
+In various places, you can add alternative text to images.
+This text serves as an image description, which is then used by screen readers for users with visual limitations.
+This text serves also as a picture description that is shown when you hover over the picture with the mouse.

-My teaser picture is shown distorted/an incorrect picture section is displayed.
+My picture is shown distorted/an incorrect picture section is displayed.

 - Profile picture (avatar): 1:1